manumilou/sflphonedoc-security/README.md

-Secure your calls with SFLphone
+How to setup a secure SIP environment with SFLphone
 ====================